 In addition to advising individuals who are involved in Family Law Court proceedings or disputes, divorce lawyers also advise and represent the interests of companies, Liquidators and Administrators and personal insolvency trustees in matters where those persons may have a third party interest in the matrimonial dispute.

 Matthews Folbigg family law lawyers regularly act for Trustees in the Family Court where creditors’ claims have been impacted by family law property settlements and pending proceedings before the Family Court.
 As the leading full-service law firm in Parramatta, Matthews Folbigg has a significant insolvency department.
 The Family law lawyers work closely with the Directors of the Insolvency department in relation to family law disputes that effect third parties, including Trustees.

 We offer our clients one of Sydney’s most experienced and specialised family law teams with significant Family Court experience.

-Our family law lawyers, including three Accredited Specialists in Family Law, are highly respected not only within the area of family law but throughout the legal profession.
+Our family law lawyers, including four Accredited Specialists in Family Law, are highly respected not only within the area of family law but throughout the legal profession.